-- Press release. - Consultation letter (posted or by electronic communication) and document to all other interested parties. - Summary Leaflets/Posters to raise awareness of consultation where appropriate. - Presentation to local interest/amenity groups may be appropriate as part of the wider consultation on the draft Local Plan. - Relevant documents in the local community libraries of Elson and Lee-on-the-Solent. - Use of Council's social media for highlighting consultation exercise22. - 6.4 Any other planning policy documents will need to be in conformity with the adopted Local Plan.
+- Press release. - Consultation letter (posted or by electronic communication) and document to all other interested parties. - Summary Leaflets/Posters to raise awareness of consultation where appropriate. - Presentation to local interest/amenity groups may be appropriate as part of the wider consultation on the draft Local Plan. - Relevant documents in the Gosport Discovery Centre, Bridgemary Library and the local community libraries of Elson and Lee-on-the-Solent. - Use of Council's social media for highlighting consultation exercise. - 6.4 Any other planning policy documents will need to be in conformity with the adopted Local Plan.
 These documents will also involve partnership working and consultation with local residents, businesses and other organisations.
 Examples of potential other LDDs could include sub regional planning work such as infrastructure and environmental studies for example coastal and flood management, Bird Aware Solent, transport plans at a strategic level and local planning policy protocols.